What Is PPE?

-Every workplace is different, has different hazards, and requires different types of personal protective equipment.
+Every workplace is different, has different hazards, and requires different types of personal protective equipment, so the answer to what is PPE’s role in the workplace can be different for many.
 Are you an industrial worksite where personnel will be encountering extreme temperatures or a food processing plant where cut hazards are everywhere?
 As we move forward through the COVID-19 pandemic, more and more workplaces will need personal protective equipment that had never needed it before.
 Each of these work sites would require different levels and types of protection.
-Cut hazards require cut resistant gloves whereas a chemical hazard would require chemical resistant gloves.
+Here are some examples of the most common forms of PPE:

 The Occupational Safety and Health Administration, or OSHA, provides standards on personal protective equipment for various industries and hazards.
 General examples for PPE use include using safety eyewear wherever an employee may be encountering airborne debris.
 If there are falling object hazards, such as on a construction site, hard hats are required.
 The types of protective clothing you may need – hand protection, body protection, foot protection, or face protection are all dependent on the hazards you face in your specific workplace.

 Every work site has different hazards which require different types of personal protective equipment.
 In order for your PPE to properly protect you, it needs to be the proper equipment for the situation.
 For example, if you work somewhere with sharp edges, knives, or other cut hazards, cut resistant gloves would be required.
 Many types of personal protective equipment are required by OSHA to conform to standards laid out by the American National Standards Institute (ANSI).
 Cut resistant gloves fall under these ANSI ratings.
 ANSI Cut Resistance Standards place cut resistant gloves on a scale of A1 – A9 based on the compilation of data from a cut resistance test (see ANSI Cut Ratings Guide).